om1d3/bender_upgrade_guide/README.md

 zpool import
 ```

-## Important Notes
+## important notes

-- **No need to run `update-grub`** - you're only editing the config file, not reinstalling GRUB
+- **no need to run `update-grub`** - you're only editing the config file, not reinstalling GRUB
-- **Device names (`/dev/sdX`) may change** between reboots, but ZFS uses UUIDs so pools remain accessible
+- **device names (`/dev/sdX`) may change** between reboots, but ZFS uses UUIDs so pools remain accessible
-- **Your data pool is separate** from the boot device and won't be touched during upgrade
+- **your data pool is separate** from the boot device and won't be touched during upgrade
-- **Keep the old boot environment** - don't delete ROOT/24.04.2 until you've verified 25.10.1 is stable
+- **keep the old boot environment** - don't delete ROOT/24.04.2 until you've verified 25.10.1 is stable

-## Future Upgrades
+## future upgrades

-For future TrueNAS upgrades, repeat this process:
+for future TrueNAS upgrades, repeat this process:

-1. Apply update via web UI
+1. apply update via web UI
-2. Boot fails (expected)
+2. boot fails (expected)
-3. Manual boot via iLO console with new version numbers
+3. manual boot via iLO console with new version numbers
-4. Fix MicroSD GRUB with new paths
+4. fix MicroSD GRUB with new paths
-5. Reboot to verify
+5. reboot to verify

-## Automation Script
+## automation script

-For future upgrades, you can create a script to automate the MicroSD GRUB fix.
-Save this as `fix-microsd-grub.sh`:
+for future upgrades, you can create a script to automate the MicroSD GRUB fix. save this as `fix-microsd-grub.sh`:

 ```bash
 #!/bin/bash